AregaGetaneh/GEP_Ethiopia_and_Zimbabwe_using_SDDP/README.md

 ## Hardware and runtime

 Results were produced on a Linux x86-64 cluster under Julia 1.10.4 and Gurobi 13.0.2.
-Each scenario needs one CPU core and roughly 2 to 4 GB of memory; no GPU is required.
+Each scenario needs one CPU core and roughly 2 to 4 GB of memory, no GPU is required.
 A baseline scenario trains on a single core in a few minutes; the exact wall time depends on the Gurobi license mode (a node-locked license is faster than a floating token server) and on the per-scenario iteration count,